 2. Quay Brothers – Maska (2010)

-The influential stop-motion animators adaptation of Lem’s story The Mask with music composed by Krzysztof Penderecki.
-Their skill in combining music and images to achieve intensely powerful effects is visible through the story of Beautiful Duenna who was created in order to carry out certain mission.
+The influential stop-motion animators’ adaptation of Stanisław Lem’s story The Mask also features music composed by Krzysztof Penderecki.
+Their skill in combining music and images to achieve intensely powerful effects is visible through the story of Beautiful Duenna who was created in order to carry out a certain mission.
 In a technologically developed but at the same time feudal world, she is forced to choose between accomplishing the task she was created for and love.

 3. Steven Soderbergh – Solaris (2002)

-One of a couple of Solaris adaptations (following Boris Nirenburg’s 1968 made-for-TV and Andrei Tarkovsky’s 1972 cinematic adapations) of what is probably Lem’s best-known novel, of the same title.
-Soderbergh’s Solaris, produced by James Cameron, emphasizes the relationship between Chris Kelvin (George Clooney) and Rheya (Natascha McElhone).
-Although he was surprised by the absence of the living ocean Solaris, Lem commented, 'The film has a unique, overwhelming climate.
-Filled with light, colours, stunning shots, music, impressive acting, an economical use of special effects, a clear narration'.
+One of a couple of Solaris adaptations (following Boris Nirenburg’s 1968 made-for-TV and Andrei Tarkovsky’s 1972 cinematic adapation) of what is probably Lem’s best-known novel.
+Soderbergh’s Solaris, produced by James Cameron, emphasises the relationship between Chris Kelvin (George Clooney) and Rheya (Natascha McElhone).
+Although he was disappointed by the absence of the living ocean Solaris and how it veered away from his novel, Lem did have positive comments:

 4. Marek Piestrak – Inquest of Pilot Pirx (1978)